dxos-deprecated/feed-store/README.md

 #### `feedStore.findFeed(descriptor => Boolean) -> Hypercore`

-Find a opened feed using a callback function.
+Find an opened feed using a callback function.

 - `descriptor: FeedDescriptor`